ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

-__Overview.__ The unique aspects of mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic data onto AllenCCFv3 [@Yao:2023aa] required the development of a separate ANTsX-based pipeline.
+__Overview.__ The unique aspects of mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic data onto AllenCCFv3 [@Yao:2023aa] required the development of a separate ANTsX-based pipeline (see Figure \ref{fig:allenpipelines}(b)).
 Mappings are performed by matching gene expression derived region labels from the MERFISH data to corresponding anatomical parcellations of the AllenCCFv3.
 The pipeline consists of MERFISH data specific preprocessing which includes section reconstruction, mapping corresponding anatomical labels between AllenCCFv3 and the spatial transcriptomic maps of the MERFISH data, and matching MERFISH sections to the atlas space.
-Following pre-processing, two main alignment steps were performed: 1) 3D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
+Following pre-processing, two main alignment steps were performed:
+1) 3D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
 Mappings learned via each step in the pipeline are preserved and concatenated to provide point-to-point correspondence between the original MERFISH data and AllenCCFv3, thus allowing individual gene expressions to be transferred into the AllenCCFv3.

 __Data.__ MERFISH mouse brain data was acquired using the detailed procedure [@Yao:2023aa].
 Briefly, a brain of C57BL/6 mouse was dissected according to